-- C1 Refer to objectives and controls in Section 1.2.3 Character elements, Section C1.4 General controls for all development and Section C1.5 Specific bolicy for building and site elements. - C2 Work undertaken on heritage items must comply with the management policies in a conservation management plan, where such a plan is required by Council. - sctiv s. ...
-2015 Amer 2015 Amer 2015 Amer 2016 Amer 2016 Amer 2016 Amer 2016 Amer C3 For schools, refer also to objectives and controls in Part F of this DCP, Chapter F2
+- Refer to objectives and controls in Section 1.2.3 Character elements, Section C1.4 General C1 controls for all development and Section C1.5 Specific policy for building and site elements. - C2 Work undertaken on heritage items must complexith the management policies in a conservation management plan, where such a plan is required by Council. - For schools, refer also to objectives and controls in Part F of this DCP, Chapter F2 C3 nber 2023 The post office is a two storey stuccoed masonry building in the Victorian Free Classical style.
+Built in 1885, its features include a parapet tower on the western end and a colonnaded loggia between the tower on the west and the curved corner pier on the east.